 Things have changed a little since I originally wrote this page of notes, and you may find a fairly genuine contra dance in a few places, for instance Alcester, and also some festivals.
 In 2013 Burt Hunter shot this short video of us dancing contras in the aisles of a church at Chippenham Folk Festival: not an ideal venue, though these days they install a temporary floor and it's fine, but it was a great dance with Sue Rosen calling, George Wilson and Bruce Rosen playing.
-You can see Renata (in the light green top) dancing with Norman Bearon, me (in the black top) dancing with Helen Battilana, and if you dance in England you'll probably recognise lots of other people too.
+Click the image to see Renata (in the light green top) dancing with Norman Bearon, me (in the black top) dancing with Helen Battilana, and if you dance in England you'll probably recognise lots of other people too.

 If you think our dances aren't aerobic enough, or you want to experience traditional-style dancing at its best, try going to a ceilidh.
 The energy there would wear out the average contra dancer in half an hour!
 And there will probably be a bar for alcoholic drinks, and maybe tables in the dance hall where you can sit, drink and recover from your exertions.